-Benjamin's recent experience in arbitration includes representing a contractor in ICC arbitration proceedings relating to the construction of a desalination plant; a seller of turbines for a geothermal plant in ICC arbitration proceedings; and a buyer in a dispute against an international automotive group.
+Benjamin's recent experience in arbitration includes representing a contractor in ICC arbitration proceedings relating to the construction of a desalination plant; a seller of turbines for a geothermal plant in ICC arbitration proceedings; a seller of airplane maintenance facility equipment in a contractual dispute under the ICC Rules; and a broadcasting company in a dispute relating to broadcasting rights in a Swiss Rules proceeding.

-Benjamin is an expert on the United Nations Convention for the International Sale of Goods (CISG) and co-editor of a commentary on the CISG (forthcoming, 2019).
-He is a lecturer at the University of Zurich for international commercial arbitration and the CISG and taught advocacy classes in Milan.
-He frequently writes and speaks on arbitration and international sales law, including over 30 commentaries on the Supreme Court's case law in arbitration matters.
+Benjamin is an expert on the United Nations Convention for the International Sale of Goods (CISG) and co-editor of a commentary on the CISG.
+He is a member of the executive committee of AIA-Arbit40, the Italian arbitration association for practitioners below 40, and a lecturer at the University of Zurich for international commercial arbitration and the CISG and taught advocacy classes in Milan.
+He frequently writes and speaks on arbitration and international sales law, including over 30 case annotations on the Supreme Court's case law in arbitration matters.

 Prior to joining Schellenberg Wittmer, Benjamin Gottlieb worked as a research and teaching assistant in private, European and commercial law at the University of Zurich with Professor Dr Claire Huguenin.